Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Population Variance vs. Sample Variance — Complete Comparison

-The distinction between population and sample variance trips up many students.
-The formulas are nearly identical — but the context and denominator change everything.
-Here is a direct, side-by-side comparison.
+The distinction between population and sample variance is one of the most tested topics in introductory statistics.
+The formulas are nearly identical, but the context and denominator matter enormously.

 Feature Population Variance (σ²) Sample Variance (s²)